mattbzca/COMP001B.Assignment001/readme.md

 Author: Matthew Tan
 Purpose: My first assignment using HTML and CSS.
+Inside the index.html file, there are headers, paragraphs, a copyright footer, and a navigation list.
+The navigation leads you to the about.html/about me page file, where it has the same things with an added profile picture.
+The main.css contains all the stylings associated with the assignment prompt.